initc3/ic3-website/content/accelerator.md

         <img class="left floated small ui image" src="../images/people/Alex.jpg" alt="" width="100" />
         <div class="header"><strong><a href="https://twitter.com/linfluence?lang=en">Alexander Lin</a></strong></div>
         <div class="header"><i>Accelerator Lead</i></div>
         <div class="description"><p>Alexander is the Co-founder and General Partner at Reforge, a blockchain and frontier tech investment firm.
 Previously, he was the Head of Research and first investment team hire at Shima Capital, joining the firm while he was completing his technical MBA in distributed systems and cryptography at Cornell Tech and the Cornell SC Johnson Graduate School of Management.
 Prior to his investing career, Alexander was an engineer and led product for two successful web2 exits (Teads 2017, Concertiv 2020), and founded a digital healthcare company.
-He has been in crypto since 2012.</p>
+He's been in crypto since 2012.</p>
         </div>
     </div>
 </div> <br>